AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 is part of this pattern.
 See https://www.theguardian.com/world/2020/apr/02/why-concentration-camps-are-still-with-us

-Nigeria and the United Nations, nevertheless explained to
+United Nations, nevertheless explained to me that 'the

-me that 'the evil of the oppressed is less evil than that
+evil of the oppressed is less evil than that of the

-Roma have excellet traditional skills with metal, stone,
+excellet traditional skills with metal, stone, wood, cloth and

 housing with windows against the prevailing tuberculosis, with